soda480/single-line/README.md

 ![example1](https://raw.githubusercontent.com/soda480/single-line/main/docs/images/example1.gif)

-Setting `message_when_done` parameter will print a prescribed message when the context is done.
-The `print` method also supports printing colored messages via the [colorama](https://pypi.org/project/colorama/) module, just pass the method an optional `color` parameter consiting of a dictionary describing the `fore`, `back` and `style` you wish to the message to be printed with.
+Setting the `message_when_done` parameter will print the designated message when the context exits.
+The `print` method also supports colored messages via the [colorama](https://pypi.org/project/colorama/) module (so long as the stream is interactive); pass an optional `color` parameter with a dictionary containing the `fore`, `back` and `style` values.

 ```Python
 from time import sleep